Permitted Title Encumbrances definition

 • Nothing contained in this Lease, including the Permitted Title Encumbrances and those matters disclosed on EXHIBIT "F", shall restrict Tenant's right to engage in the Initial Use in the Premises.

-• At the Closing, Buyer shall pay all premiums for the issuance of the Title Policy and such standard endorsements as Buyer may reasonably require (the “Endorsements”), and Seller shall deliver to the Title Company such affidavits, indemnities and other documentation as is necessary to enable the Title Company to issue the Title Policies with the Endorsements subject only to Permitted Title Encumbrances.
+• At the Closing, Purchaser shall pay all premiums for the issuance of the Title Policy and the Endorsements, and RLA shall deliver to the Title Company such affidavits, indemnities and other documentation as shall be necessary to enable the Title Company to issue the Title Policy with the Endorsements subject only to Permitted Title Encumbrances.

 More Definitions of Permitted Title Encumbrances